renerocksai/sublime_zk/README.md

 ```

-### Syntax Coloring for #tags and footnotes
+### Syntax Coloring for #tags, footnotes, and pandoc references
-To enable highlighting of #tags and footnotes in your newly created note, and for all your Zettelkasten notes, switch Sublime Text's syntax to `Markdown Zettelkasten`.
+To enable highlighting of #tags, footnotes, and pandoc references in your newly created note, and for all your Zettelkasten notes, switch Sublime Text's syntax to `Markdown Zettelkasten`.
 You can use the menu: 'View' -> 'Syntax' -> 'Open all with current extension as...', and select 'Markdown Zettelkasten'.

 This package uses a custom scope for note links.
 While underlining them is done in the plug-in, you have to manually tweak your color scheme.
 Google is your friend - here is an example that needs to be added to (a copy of) your favourite color scheme: